SUSE/caaspv3-rfc/2018/001-containers-tagging-strategy.md

 Before SUSE container registry images have been and are being delivered wrapped in RPMs.
 This way the update and delivery worklfow is the same as any other packages.
-However within the containers ecosystem this presents some isssues:
+However within the containers ecosystem this presents some issues:

-* Containers ecosystems based on Kubernetes are not disigned to interact with RPM repositories but container registries.
+* Containers ecosystems based on Kubernetes are not designed to interact with RPM repositories but container registries.

 * Installing, updating and uninstalling RPMs can be costly.
 In CaaSP it